turingschool/lesson_plans/ruby_03-professional_rails_applications/mystery_project.md

 **Bonus**

-We want to recognize and reward risk taking and exploring.
+We want to recognize and reward risk-taking and exploration.
 Sometimes other areas might suffer if the risk doesn't pan out.
 Earn a bonus point to offset a score above.

 *   Did the team push themselves by taking risks?
     *   1: Yes